MiguelMValero/CONES/README.md

 ## Data Assimilation

 ### What is Data Assimilation ?
-Data Assimilation is an approach / method for combining **high-fidelity observations** with **low-fidelity model output** to improve the latter.
+Data Assimilation is an approach/method for combining **high-fidelity observations** with **low-fidelity model output** to improve the latter.

 We want to predict the state of the system and its future in the **best possible way**.